-Here is a You Tube video called "Mating frenzy of Six-Banded Armadillos 3": https://www.youtube.com/watch?v=Eu2mpI08Npk The armadillos don't start running until :56, when another one interrupts the other two going at it, which is an expression that doesn't really apply to armadillos in the act of procreation, because judging from the video there is little "going' involved.
-There are actually 8 of these "mating frenzy" videos of armadillos.
+Thirty-four thousand people have viewed the YouTube video "Mating frenzy of Six-Banded Armadillos 3".
+(If I were you, I wouldn't bother looking up "1" and "2", let alone the other seven.
+Yup, there are seven more.
+More on that later.)
+The armadillos don't appear frenzied - the term is clearly subjective when applied to armadillos - until :58, when another one interrupts the other two going at it, which is an expression that doesn't really apply to armadillos in the act of procreation, because judging from the video there is little "going' involved.
+There are actually eight of these "mating frenzy" videos of armadillos.
 I don't understand people.
-They've posted videos all over You Tube of sloths, raccoons, koalas, possums-you name it-mating.
+They've posted videos all over YouTube of sloths, raccoons, koalas, possums - you name it - mating.
 What is the attraction?
 Please don't tell me it has to do with science.

 In less than two weeks, I received the first in a long series of letters and telephone calls from Miss Patsy Cline ...
-I received my first letter May 29, 1961:

-Here is the text of that letter, reprinted from Ellis Nassour's book:
+I received my first letter May 29, 1961: Here is the text of that letter, reprinted from Ellis Nassour's book: